 - You don’t have a significant savings that would allow you to cover the value of your car if a total loss accident occurs

 - You do not have a large down payment.

-You can add GAP Insurance to your auto loan at MHV when you apply for the loan, when you close on your loan or within six months of the loan closing.
+You can add GAP Insurance to your auto loan at MHV when you apply for the loan, when you close on your loan or within 1 year of the loan closing.
 After that time period, you may elect to add GAP Insurance, but you would be required to apply to refinance the auto loan.

 Q: What isn’t covered?

 It’s important to understand what GAP does not

 Q: How is a GAP Insurance claim calculated?

 - Your deductible

 - Late fees or payments that haven’t been met on the date of the accident

 - Prior charges (if, for example, you have insurance placed by your financial institution)